 The Trustees confirm that this SIP reflects the investment strategy it has implemented for the Plan.
-The Trustees acknowledge that it is their responsibility, with guidance from SEI, the Fiduciary Manager, to ensure the assets of the Plan these principles. are invested in accordance with SignedLouise Webb .
-Date8 August 2022.
+The Trustees acknowledge that it is their responsibility, with guidance from SEI, the Fiduciary Manager, to ensure the assets of the Plan are invested in accordance with these principles.